elastic/app-search-reference-ui-react/README.md

 ### If you just downloaded this via the generator

-You'll need to install [yarn](https://yarnpkg.com/en/).
-Once you have "yarn" installed, you should be able to use the `yarn` command from within your terminal.
+You'll need to install [npm](https://www.npmjs.com/).
+Once you have "npm" installed, you should be able to use the `npm` command from within your terminal.

 Run the following commands to start this application: